emerge-ehri/fhir-specification/docs/source/discussion.rst

 | **Resolution:** With the usage of the Grouper, hasMember and derivedFrom clearly documented, it was agreed that using nested Observation references streamlines the Diagnostic Report bundle.
 It was also agreed that derivedFrom could reference a related reference that is not a direct result for this Diagnostic Report.
 | **Extended Documentation:** `Discussion on Zulip with Clinical Genomics WG  <https://chat.fhir.org/#narrow/stream/189875-genomics-.2F.20eMerge.20Pilot/topic/Indirect.20Results>`_

-#6 Usage of the Patient internal identifier Type Code
+#6 Usage of the Patient Internal Identifier Type Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | **HL7 Workgroup:** Modeling & Methodology
 | **Category:** Minor